15 Secrets to Creating a Successful Kitchen Layout

 1. Keep the Work Area Compact

-Paths between your refrigerator, sink, and cooktop should be quick, direct, and without obstacles -- the classic work triangle.
-Ideally, each leg of the triangle should be no less than 4 feet long (to ensure you have enough work space) and no more than 9 feet long (so you don't waste steps).
-Visit the website of the National Kitchen & Bath Association (NKBA) at nkba.org for more planning guidelines.
+Paths between your refrigerator, sink, and cooktop should be quick, direct, and without obstacles.
+These three areas form the classic work triangle where most of the kitchen activity will take place.
+Ideally, each leg of the triangle should be no less than 4 feet long (to ensure you have enough workspace) and no more than 9 feet long (so you don't waste steps).

 2. Divert Traffic from the Core

 Position doorways and aisles so traffic flows around, not through, the primary work triangle.
-Use an island as a friendly barrier: Designate one side for working and the other for the peanut gallery.
+Use an island as a friendly barrier: Designate one side for working and the other for seating and conversation.
 An auxiliary station, such as a wet bar or family message center, should be outside the primary work area.

 3. Provide Adequate Aisle Space

-A 42-inch-wide aisle between opposite countertops is fine, but 48 inches is best where appliances compete, two people work back-to-back, or stools pull out.
-More than 48 inches is overkill.
+A 42-inch-wide aisle between opposite countertops is fine, but 48 inches is best where appliances compete with each other.
+The larger clearance also applies to spots where two people work back-to-back or stools pull out.
+More than 48 inches is generally overkill.
 In a tiny kitchen, the minimum aisle width is 36 inches.

 4. Plan for Sufficient Counter Space